chernobylcitybus/algos/README.md

     $ mypy algos algoscli algosrest
     Success: no issues found in 13 source files

-To perform static analysis for a signle file, we can use
+To perform static analysis for a single file, we can use

     $ mypy algos/io.py
     Success: no issues found in 1 source file